CBD Oil for Acne

 Skin problems like acne make us resort to chemical substances to try and eradicate zits.
 But these substances more often than not cause further irritation in the skin.
 However, there’s a natural substance that could be the answer to this skin problem.

 What Is CBD?

-Cannabidiol or CBD as it is popularly known is one of the more than a hundred compounds called cannabinoids that are present in the Cannabis Sativa plants.
+Cannabidiol or CBD is popularly known as one of the more than a hundred compounds called cannabinoids that are present in the Cannabis Sativa plants.
 Cannabidiol is well known for its anti-stress, anti-anxiety, anti-inflammatory, and pain-relief properties.